Pandafriendd/ELKMonitoring/README.md

-# ELKMonitoring
-repo for my capstone project for Spring 2019.
+# Introduction and Set-ups for the Capstone Project
+## requirements
+⋅⋅* Install Logstash, Elasticsearch, and Kibana.